mtytyx/Steam-Debloat/CONTRIBUTING.md

 ## License

-By contributing to Steam-Downgrade, you agree that your contributions will be licensed under the [MIT License](LICENSE).
+By contributing to Steam-Debloat, you agree that your contributions will be licensed under the [MIT License](LICENSE).

 ---

 <p align="center">
-  Thank you for contributing to Steam-Downgrade!
+  Thank you for contributing to Steam-Debloat!
 Your efforts help make Steam better for everyone. 🎮✨
 </p>